Composition series for GKZ-systems: Toric filtrations on -modules

-representing the zero element of $H_0(E^{A_0}+\gamma,\,R_A/I_{i-1}(A))$.
+representing the zero element of $H_0(E^{A_0}+\beta,\,S_A/I_{i-1}(A))$.
 This completes the proof. \end{proof}

-If $A$ is normal and $\gamma$ is weak $A$-nonresnonat, then $F$ is normal and $\gamma$ is weak $F$-nonresonant for any $F\prec A$ with $\gamma\in\C F$.
-Then Theorem \ref{baaa} (3) holds by Corollary \ref{fei}.
-Obviously, Theorem \ref{baaa} (4) holds by (2) and (3).
-It remains to prove Theorem \ref{baaa} (2).
+\begin{proof}[Proof of Theorem \ref{baaa} (2-4)] If $A$ is normal and $\beta$ is weakly $A$-nonresonant, then $F$ is normal and $\beta$ is weakly $F$-nonresonant for any $F\prec A$ with $\beta\in\C F$.
+So part (3) of Theorem \ref{baaa} holds by Corollary \ref{fei}, and part (4) follows from (2) and (3).
+It remains to prove part (2) of Theorem \ref{baaa}.